Living in a COVID-19 World

 - Shaking fabrics or dusting can re-suspend viral particles, so avoid this.

 - Viral particles are preserved by cold, so freezing or refrigerating something will not reduce viral loads on surfaces.
+The exterior of items that are refrigerated, in plastic, glass or metal containers, or covered with plastic film will be the most likely to host viable virus picked up during the handling process.

 - Gloves or mitts are an option (even regular winter gloves), but think about having something washable, or rotate your gloves to allow them time to naturally disinfect (leave them in the sun, which will help).

 - Disinfecting surfaces before you touch them is probably not practical.
-Instead, consciously avoid eating and drinking in “uncontrolled” spaces and wash your hands first thing you return to spaces where the risk is low.
+Instead, consciously avoid eating and drinking in “uncontrolled” spaces, and wash your hands first thing you return to spaces where the risk is low.

 - If you want to reduce risk of transmission inside your family, one measure you can implement is having dedicated towels (wash towels, then have assigned towels for each person).